 The lesson for me is to write what comes naturally — but to realize that, although I have a role in, and some responsibility for, how my writing is received, it is ultimately the individual reader who determines the success or failure of that writing.

-52 Responses to “Learning a Lesson from “50 Tips on How to Write Good””
+52 thoughts on “Learning a Lesson from “50 Tips on How to Write Good””

 I remember one of those tests.
 Unfortunately, I wasn’t in the classroom at the time when the class took it, so I’ll never know if I would have fell for it.